apike/allenpike.com/_posts/2021-08-01-how-to-write-docs-people-read.markdown

 And if a doc isn’t being referred to, it’s not doing any good.

 We already do a lot of things to help ensure our docs are useful: we make them short and sweet, well maintained, consistently formatted, and for the most part they’re on topics we’ve agreed are important.
-We work to organize them in an easy to navigate hierarchy with our Coda (think Notion but with more powerful automation and a bit rougher around the edges).
+We work to organize them in an easy to navigate hierarchy in our Coda (think Notion but with more powerful automation and a bit rougher around the edges).
 So why was nobody referring to some of them?

 ## The power of guides